Blockchain-Learning-Group/dapp-fundamentals/course-content/ticTacToeExercise.rst

         uint256[9] public gameBoard_;
     }

-2. Create a function to allow a game to be started
+2. Create a function to allow a game to be started, line 16-19
 --------------------------
     - `Video Tutorial <https://drive.google.com/open?id=1lXBmwrriapOrYWvFqMUbFXN2upJdSXIO>`_